2004 Audi A2 review: Retro Road Test

 The A2 has typical Audi build quality, so there shouldn’t be a lot that goes wrong with it.
 The cambelt needs changing every 60,000-80,000 miles, so budget £500 for that, and make sure it’s serviced regularly.

-With its official 65.7mpg fuel economy figure, the A2 should be cheap to run – and its 42-litre fuel tank should equate to more than 600 miles before you have to fill up.
+With that official 65.7mpg fuel economy figure, the A2 will be cheap to run – and its 42-litre fuel tank should equate to more than 600 miles before you have to fill up.

 Insurance might be costlier than you’d expect, though, as the aluminium body panels are expensive to repair.